Evens out the complexion

-I decided to use it as a mask twice a week as the brand recommends, but throughout the testing period, I noticed that it was a bit too drying for me, leaving my cheeks slightly flaky.
-After that, I decided to just stick to using it as a cleanser and scale back on my usual AHA products, and my skin calmed down and went back to looking its best.
+I decided to use it as a mask twice a week, as the brand recommends, but throughout the testing period, I noticed that it was a bit too drying for me and left my cheeks slightly flaky.
+After that, I decided to just stick to using it as a cleanser and scaled back on my usual AHA products, which helped calm my skin down and allowed it to go back to looking its best.

 After using consistently for two weeks, my skin looks clearer and more radiant, save one hormonal pimple on my chin cropping up during the testing period.
 While the product didn’t prevent it from forming, it did keep it from growing into an enormous zit like I’m used to.
 My complexion is much glowier, and it looks like some of my sun damage and freckles have slightly faded.
 The results aren’t dramatic, but given that I only tested it for two weeks, I’m pretty impressed with what I see so far.
 I’ll definitely be continuing to use this as my twice-daily cleanser.

 The Value: A good price for a great product